Krmatlgn/jsGame/README.md

-# JavaScript Game

-This project is a simple game developed using JavaScript, HTML, and CSS.
-The game is a platformer where the player controls a ball using the mouse to avoid obstacles.

-## Features

-- Controllable with mouse movements.
-- Feature to dodge obstacles and collect scores.
-- Simple and user-friendly interface.
+Tap Go

+Tap Go is a browser game designed in a simple and fun style.
+The game requires you to jump your character upwards with mouse clicks and avoid a lava and dangerous obstacles coming from below.
+Additionally, you can earn points by overcoming obstacles that appear above as you jump your character.
+Gameplay

+The objective of the game is to keep your character alive for as long as possible.
+Click the mouse to jump your character upward and avoid obstacles coming from below.
+Also, as you jump, overcome obstacles appearing above to earn points.
+The game ends if your character collides with lava or obstacles above.

 ## Installation